jmhogan/workshop2023-lesson-cpp-root-python/index.md

 If you run into problems with any of these steps, please reach out to the organizers through the dedicated [Mattermost channel for this lesson](https://mattermost.web.cern.ch/cmsodws2023/channels/c-and-python-pre-exercise).
-General questions about the workshop as a whole can be posted on the [Mattermost channel for the workshop][mattermost].
+General questions about the workshop as a whole can be posted on the [Mattermost channel for the workshop](https://mattermost.web.cern.ch/cmsodws2023/channels/town-square).

 <!-- this is an html comment -->